-There is a further threshold applied to whether or not a note is voiced to a chord.
-These are durations in milliseconds.

-In the settings as illustrated, if the note occurs less than 100ms after the previous note, the note will not be voiced as a chord.
-If the note is followed by another note within 80ms, then the note will not be voiced as a chord.
+Time threshold to get a chord: A further threshold is applied to the possibility that a note is voiced to a chord.
+These are defined as durations in milliseconds.
+In the settings shown, if the note occurs less than 100ms (Time to Previous Note) after the previous note, the note will not be voiced as a chord.
+If the note is followed by another note within 80ms (Time to the next note), the note will not be voiced as a chord.